goeckslab/lab-website/_members/khai-dang.md

   github: khaivandangusf2210
 ---

-Khai Dang is an undergraduate student at Department of Engineering at University of South Florida.
+Khai Dang is an undergraduate student in the Department of Engineering at the University of South Florida.